vectordotdev/vector/rfcs/2020-03-06-1999-api-extensions-for-lua-transform.md

    1. If there are no incoming invents, the metric event with the counter equal to 0 still has to be produced.
    2. On Vector's shutdown the transform has to produce the final metric event with the count of received events since the last flush.

-This example would be used in the following to illustrate different ways to execute the transform.

-### Possible Configs

-Two versions of a config running the same Lua code are listed below, both of them implement the transform described in the motivating example.
+Two versions of a config running the same Lua code are listed below, both of them implement the transform described above.

 #### Inline Functions